Mar 5, 2012Narba awards Clark

 At its annual meeting in January, the North American Raspberry & Blackberry Association (NARBA) presented John R. Clark, University of Arkansas professor of horticulture, with its Distinguished Service Award.

-Giving the award was grower Nathan Milburn of Milburn Orchards, Elkton, Md., incoming president of NARBA.
+Giving the award was grower and incoming NARBA president Nathan Milburn of Milburn Orchards, Elkton, Md.

 Previous winners of the Distinguished Service Award include grower Ervin Lineberger, Kings Mountain, N.C.
 (2010), and Marvin Pritts, Cornell University (2011).
-For more information about NARBA, visit www.raspberryblackberry.com.
+For more information about NARBA, click here.